automatictester/exp/java/concurrency/readme.md

 }
 ```

-- Initialization safety guarantees that for properly constructed objects, another threads will see the correct values
+- Initialization safety guarantees that for properly constructed objects (reference to the object is not published
+  before the constructor has completed, e.g. through starting a thread from within a constructor, assigning it
+  to a static field, registering it as a listener with any other object etc), another threads will see the correct values
-  of final fields that were set by the constructor.
-Same applies to any variables that can be reached only through
+  of final fields that were set by the constructor without synchronization.
+Same applies to any variables
-  a final field, e.g. items in a final ArrayList, as long as they don't change after construction:
+  that can be reached only through a final field, e.g. items in a final ArrayList, as long as they don't change
+  after construction:

 ```java
 @ThreadSafe